-All of the designs shown here were made for other customers and will give you some ideas.
+All of the designs shown here will give you some ideas.
 Simply changing the fabric and thread colors can make the same design completely different.
-I may be able to duplicate the set provided I have the silk available.
-Some designs may no longer be available but I can usually find one similar.
+I may be able to duplicate a set, provided I have more of the same silk available.
 On the right hand menu, there is a link to “design collections,” which shows many of the most popular design categories.
 The “new designs” link is to recently digitized files.

 Designs are machine embroidered onto silk, rayon, wool, cotton or other fabrics.
 I do not use linen since there is the possibility that the tallit is made of wool or a wool blend.
 Combining wool with linen (or any combination of plant & animal fibers) is shatnez and is strictly prohibited by Jewish law.
 I use high-sheen polyester or rayon thread so that embroidered items can be safely dry cleaned.
 After the designs are stitched, the corners are cut to size, hemmed and pressed.
 A lightweight fusible backing is then ironed onto the back of the corner.
 In some cases, an extra 1/2″ of fabric is left all around so that the customer can decide how much to turn under.

 I keep many colors of silk in stock as well as a huge thread inventory; however, if you need something custom, I’ll do my best to accommodate you.
 You may also send your fabric to me; I prefer all natural fabrics as they yield the best results, but I will determine usability once I inspect it.